 The Big Island is the largest in the Hawaiian chain, which means it also has the most coastline.
-There are some fantastic beaches to explore and enjoy here – each offering a different experience.
-From scenic white sand wonders perfect for the family to rugged black sand inlets that take effort and adventure to reach, Hawaii has it all.
+There are some fantastic Hawaiian beaches to explore and enjoy here – each offering a different experience.
+From scenic white sand wonders perfect for the family to rugged black sand inlets that take effort and adventure to reach, these Big Island beaches have it all.
 Here’s a look at the top 10 Hawaiian beaches on the Big Island.

 1. Punalu’u – Black Sand Beach